dalijolijo/electrum-server/HOWTO.md

 Therefore it's a good idea to make an offline backup copy of your certificate and key in case you need to restore them.

 ### Step 9.
-Configure Bitcore Electrum Server
+Configure Megacoin Electrum Server

 Electrum reads a config file (/etc/electrum.conf) when starting up.
-This file includes the database setup, bitcored RPC setup, and a few other options.
+This file includes the database setup, megacoind RPC setup, and a few other options.

 The "configure" script listed above will create a config file at /etc/electrum.conf